s00d/logutil/README.md

 - Automatic cleanup of outdated entries if there are more than 10,000 records (can be disabled with `--no-clear`).
 - Displays the last 10 requests for top IPs.
 - Allows filtering results by IP address.
-- Supports pausing and resuming the output with the 'p' key.

 ## Usage